python/mypy/docs/source/command_line.rst

 - ``--ignore-missing-imports`` suppresses error messages about imports that cannot be resolved (see :ref:`follow-imports` for some examples).

+.. _ignore-missing-stubs:
+- ``--ignore-missing-stubs MODULE`` suppresses error messages about imports for ``MODULE`` when it can be resolved but it lacks library stub files.

 - ``--strict-optional`` enables experimental strict checking of ``Optional[...]`` types and ``None`` values.
 Without this option, mypy doesn't generally check the